harishkannan05/THM-HackfinityBattle-Writeup/OSINT/Catch Me if You Can.md

 We start by doing a reverse image search on Google.
 We learn that the name of the place is Beco Do Batman.
 ![image](https://github.com/user-attachments/assets/677e2903-991c-4af7-9bf5-7e387019000f)

 We can then look for burger places nearby.
-Trying all the results we find the flag.
+Trying all the results, we find the flag.
 ![image](https://github.com/user-attachments/assets/4c63a031-637a-4064-ab9d-7f3427200cee)